wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/transport_examples/transport_switching/File_Processing_.md

     `           <WSO2ESB_HOME>/repository/components/lib          `
     directory.

-    !!! note
+    !!!
 Note
         These configuration changes make system-wide changes to the ESB and the ESB has to be restarted for these changes to take effect.

-    TEST

 3. Configure a local entry as follows.
 For information on how to add a local entry, see [this